mikeplem/remotechrome/README.md

 ## Depends

-This program depends upon, https://github.com/raff/godet.
-This library does the hard work of talking to the remote debug port of Chrome.
+This program depends upon the following:

+- https://github.com/raff/godet  This library does the hard work of talking to the remote debug port of Chrome.
+- https://github.com/BurntSushi/toml - For the config file.

 ## Requirements